Boards & Commissions

 The Building Authority is basically used as a financing mechanism for City Council.
 It was incorporated mainly for the purpose of reconstructing the Central Business District parking lots but can be used for a multitude of projects.

 The Cemetery Board is authorized to declare such rules and regulations which it deems appropriate concerning decorations on lots and such other matters deemed pertinent to the care and custody of the cemetery.

-This board is a citizen’s advisory board that provides recommendations to City officials concerning the Community Center and Waterfront Stadium usage and improvements.
+This board is a citizen’s advisory board that provides recommendations to City officials concerning Central Park Place usage and improvements.

 This board was created to determine the salaries of all elected City officials, for example, the City Council and the Board of Light and Power.
 This board meets for fifteen days or less in every odd-numbered year, and shall make a determination within forty-five calendar days of its first meeting.

 This board hears and decides appeals of orders, decisions or determinations made by the building official relative to the application and interpretation of this code.
 These meetings are called as needed.

 The 40+ acres that make up Duncan Park were donated “to the people of the City of Grand Haven” by Martha Duncan in 1913 in memory of her husband, Robert Duncan.
 The Duncan Park Commission has the exclusive power and authority to manage and control the park.
 The care and maintenance of Duncan Park is funded through private donations and endowment funds.
 The park is located off of Sheldon Road and is used extensively throughout the year.
 It is a beautifully wooded nature preserve of Beech & Hemlock.
 Facilities include a small picnic area located adjacent to the paved parking area and natural walking trails.
 There is limited access from Sheldon throughout the park to Lake Avenue.